Train-lab-intern/frontend_dev/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Learn More
+- Check server configuration to support SPA (e.g., setting up routes).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+- Visit the [Create React App documentation](https://create-react-app.dev/docs/deployment/) for additional information on deploying applications.

-To learn React, check out the [React documentation](https://reactjs.org/).
+- To learn React, check out the [React documentation](https://reactjs.org/).

+### Team
+- Irina Skiba (https://github.com/iraskiba) - Frontend Developer
+- Egor Ryabtsev (https://github.com/Lansyfonseka) - Frontend Developer
+- Sergey Zhachek - QA Engineer
+- Oxana Sidorova - UI/UX Designer
+- Pavel Naibich - Backend Developer